WGPlaner/wg_planer/Documentation/SAD/SAD.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document provides an overview of the system architecture.
-It contains a quick overview of the realization of the MVC-pattern as well as class diagrams which are relevant for the implementaion.
+This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
+It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ### 1.2 Scope
 This document describes the architecture of the WGPlaner project.